Radiology: Singapore

+To become a radiologist, after having validated the common core of medical studies, one must obtain a DES (Specialized Studies Diploma) in radiology and medical imaging (specialized studies in 5 years), or a DES in advanced interventional radiology (specialized studies in 6 years).
+At the end of their DES, once validated, the future doctor will have to defend their "practice thesis" in order to validate their DE (State Diploma) as a doctor of medicine (common to all doctors of medicine therefore) and to be able to practice in France.

 Specialty training for interventional radiology

-United States

 Training for interventional radiology occurs in the residency portion of medical education, and has gone through developments.

 In 2000, the Society of Interventional Radiology (SIR) created a program named "Clinical Pathway in IR", which modified the "Holman Pathway" that was already accepted by the American Board of Radiology to including training in IR; this was accepted by ABR but was not widely adopted.
 In 2005 SIR proposed and ABR accepted another pathway called "DIRECT (Diagnostic and Interventional Radiology Enhanced Clinical Training) Pathway" to help trainees coming from other specialities learn IR; this too was not widely adopted.
 In 2006 SIR proposed a pathway resulting in certification in IR as a speciality; this was eventually accepted by the ABR in 2007 and was presented to the American Board of Medical Specialities (ABMS) in 2009, which rejected it because it did not include enough diagnostic radiology (DR) training.
 The proposal was reworked, at the same time that overall DR training was being revamped, and a new proposal that would lead to a dual DR/IR specialization was presented to the ABMS and was accepted in 2012 and eventually was implemented in 2014.
 By 2016 the field had determined that the old IR fellowships would be terminated by 2020.

 A handful of programs have offered interventional radiology fellowships that focus on training in the treatment of children.

-Europe

 In Europe the field followed its own pathway; for example in Germany the parallel interventional society began to break free of the DR society in 2008.
 In the UK, interventional radiology was approved as a sub-specialty of clinical radiology in 2010.
 While many countries have an interventional radiology society, there is also the European-wide Cardiovascular and Interventional Radiological Society of Europe, whose aim is to support teaching, science, research and clinical practice in the field by hosting meetings, educational workshops and promoting patient safety initiatives.
 Furthermore, the Society provides an examination, the European Board of Interventional Radiology (EBIR), which is a highly valuable qualification in interventional radiology based on the European Curriculum and Syllabus for IR.